danielknox/lorawan_network_tester/README.md

 ![Survey Image](https://raw.githubusercontent.com/danielknox/lorawan_network_tester/master/images/survey.png "Fig 2.
 Survey")

 1. GPS Status (Disconnected)
-2. Spread Factor of current transmission
+2. Spread factor of current transmission
 3. Battery Status (Half-full)
 4. The current operation frequency of the device
 5. The current transmission power of the device
-6. "Press to Ccan" when in manual mode / Gateway Results when TX successful ([Sweep](#sweep), See 3 and 8)
+6. "Press to Scan" when in manual mode / RX Qual results when TX successful and acknowledged ([Sweep](#sweep), See 3 and 8)

 Pushing the joystick to the left when in survey mode will return the device to the [menu](#menu)